Terms & Conditions

 4.1 A proposal is accepted and a legally binding agreement entered into where there is a written or verbal acceptance of the proposal by The Client or any representative of The Client.
 This includes any implied act or verbal instruction to commence work by The Client or representative of The Client.
 Where a proposal is accepted it is agreed that these terms of trade and all appendages apply to the agreement.

-4.2 Within 10 days of the client’s acceptance PBF project manager will visit the site to establish the exact scope and resources required for the project.
+4.2 Within 10 days of the client’s acceptance a PBF project manager will make reasonable attempts, unless advised otherwise, to visit the site to establish the exact scope and resources required for the project.
 The project manager will advise the client of a start date.
 At this point both parties have the right to proceed or withdraw from the agreement based on the projected timelines.

 5.1 The Client agrees that any representative they have appointed on site to manage the project, including the builder, project manager, or the homeowner may act of their behalf.
 Any decisions made by such representative are deemed to be the decision of The Client.